pierre-dejoue/poly2tri/README.md

 ### Breaking

-- Renamed method p2t::Triangle::CircumcircleContains to fix a typo in the name
+- Renamed method Triangle::CircumcircleContains to fix a typo in the name
-- Renamed methods p2t::Triangle::{Get/Set}DelaunayEdge{CW/CCW} to fix a typo in their name
+- Renamed methods Triangle::{Get/Set}DelaunayEdge{CW/CCW} to fix a typo in their name
-- Removed function p2t::IsDelaunay
+- Removed function IsDelaunay
+- Method Triangle::GetPoint(index) now returns a const Point*
+- Many other methods in class Triangle have changed to take or return const Point* instead of references.
+  Most of those methods, despite being public, are unlikely to be used in client code.

 ### Non-Breaking

-- p2t::Orientation enum is now public
+- Orientation enum is now public
-- Added method p2t::Triangle::GetOrientation()
+- Added method Triangle::GetOrientation()
 - Methods CDT::GetTriangles() and GetMap() now return by const ref
-- Added default constructor CDT()
+- Added a default constructor to class CDT
 - Added methods CDT::AddPolyline(polyline) and CDT::AddPoints(points)
+- Make the Point structure safer and more flexible:
+    - Remove the edge_list from Point
+    - New API CDT::Add{Polyline/Hole/Points} with pointer + size arguments
+    - Never modify the user's Point data (const Point*)

 Dependencies
 ------------